AlexeyPechnikov/pygmtsar/README.txt

    http://topex.ucsd.edu/gmtsar/downloads

-4) Obtain GMT5SAR subversion.
-Go to the GMT5SAR WIKI and follow the instructions. http://gmt.soest.hawaii.edu/projects/gmt5sar/wiki
+4) Obtain GMTSAR subversion.
+Go to the GMTSAR WIKI and follow the instructions. http://gmt.soest.hawaii.edu/projects/gmt5sar/wiki

 	autoconf

    (When we install you can specify a system directory such as /usr/local, assuming you have permission).

-4) Configure GMT5SAR:
+4) Configure GMTSAR:
    Run the configure script.
 To see all options, run

 	./configure --help